vladmandic/human/README.md

   filter: {                  // note: image filters are only available in Browser environments and not in NodeJS as they require WebGL for processing
     enabled: true,           // enable image pre-processing filters
     return: true,            // return processed canvas imagedata in result
+    width: 0,                // resize input width
+    height: 0,               // resize input height
+                             // usefull on low-performance devices to reduce the size of processed input
+                             // if both width and height are set to 0, there is no resizing
+                             // if just one is set, second one is scaled automatically
+                             // if both are set, values are used as-is
     brightness: 0,           // range: -1 (darken) to 1 (lighten)
     contrast: 0,             // range: -1 (reduce contrast) to 1 (increase contrast)
     sharpness: 0,            // range: 0 (no sharpening) to 1 (maximum sharpening)